-Your organization will only reap the performance and competitive benefits of diversity and inclusion when you weave the values into your company’s fabric, embedding them into your systems and processes.
+The truth is, your organization will reap the performance and competitive benefits of diversity and inclusion only once the values are woven throughout your company’s fabric and embedded into your systems and processes.

 So how do you make diversity and inclusion a priority?

-Instead of making it another meeting in which people feel guilty because they didn’t have time to follow through with another survey, action item, or whatever, you must encourage the entire staff to think of what diversity and inclusion mean to them and their responsibilities within the company.
+Instead of making it another meeting in which people feel guilty because they didn’t have time to follow through with another survey or action item, you must encourage the entire staff to think of what the idea of diversity and inclusion means to them and their responsibilities within the company.

 To some, diversity means perspective.
-To others it means race or ethnicity, or more women in leadership positions, a diversity of leadership styles, or personality or cultural differences.
+To others, it means race or ethnicity, more women in leadership positions, a diversity of leadership styles, or even personality or cultural differences.

 You must make these varying definitions work in concert with each other, getting each employee to care about diversity in terms that are relevant to them so that they share responsibility for creating a diverse and inclusive culture.